kellenwiltshire/smartbrain-ztm/README.md

-kellenwiltshire.github.io/smartbrain-ztm

 This App was created as part of the Zero-to-Mastery Udemy Course.
+This is my first full stack web app creation.

+This App utilizes the ClarifAI API to determine where the faces are in the picture and if they are any celebrities.
+You can also securely register a profile to keep track of the number of images you have checked and allows for Profile deletion.

-It utilizes: React, HTML, CSS, TailwindCSS...
+It utilizes:

+Frontend: React(Create-React-App), TailwindCSS

+Backend: NodeJS, ExpressJS, BCrypt, PostgreSQL